Pan-Canadian Geoscience Strategy

 The PGS builds on extensive existing geoscience work and collaborations.
 This work will continue, with enhanced coordination between geological survey organizations, over the coming months and years.

-- Best practices for mineral and energy potential modelling
+2. Advancing mineral and energy potential modelling

 To keep up with PGS news, keep checking this website or sign up to receive updates!